CSE2307SP26/project-sania-princess-tyfani/README.md

 Completed first iteration:
 1. A bank customer should be able to deposit into an existing account.
 (Shook)
 2. A bank customer should be able to withdraw from an account.

+Completed second iteration:
-3. A bank customer should be able to view their transaction history for an account.
+1. A bank customer should be able to view their transaction history for an account.
+2. A bank customer should be able to apply for a loan.

 --------------------------------------------------------------------------------------
 4. A bank customer should be able to check their account balance.